Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

 }
 ```

-As you can see in this message filtering, this request could be 2 different command :
+As you can see in this message filtering, this request could be two different commands:

-- A service could ask specifically for an IO_STATE.
+- A service can ask specifically for an IO_STATE.

-- A service could ask for an UNKNOW value because it doesn’t known the returned type of the value.
+- A service can ask for an UNKNOW value because it does not known the returned type of the value.

 :::info
-Sometime a service want an **UNKNOW** because it doesn’t specifically know what the returned value will be an **IO_STATE**.
+Sometimes, a service wants an **UNKNOW** type because it does not specifically know what the returned value will be an **IO_STATE** type.
 You can use it as a common way to get any kind of value from services.

 :::

-Everything is ready, we can now learn how to reply to the request and send Message!!!
+Everything is ready for reception, we can now learn how to reply to the request and send a message!

 <div align="center">
   <img src ="https://media.giphy.com/media/BpGWitbFZflfSUYuZ9/giphy.gif" className="gif_tutorial"/>